SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     attribute-list --> attribute | attribute ``,`` attribute-list
     attribute --> infix-attribute | resilience-attribute | in-out-attribute | auto-closure-attribute | no-return-attribute

 ..
-NOTE:

-   Our grammar doesn't have empty terminals (no epsilon) so we need to make attribute-sequence actually contain something.
+NOTE: Our grammar doesn't have empty terminals (no epsilon) so we need to make attribute-sequence actually contain something.
    This means that instead of having "empty" as a possible expansion, attribute-sequence always appears as -OPT.

+..
+TODO: TR: From looking at /swift/include/swift/AST/Attr.def,
+    there are ATTR(...), TYPE_ATTR(...), and IB_ATTR(...).
+    Assuming that TYPE_ATTR(...)s can be applied to types only, what are the restrictions on plain ATTR(...)s?
+    Are they restricted to declarations only?
+    (But, 'noreturn' is in both ATTR(...) and TYPE_ATTR(...); why?)
+    If attributes are neatly separated into mutually exclusive categories, e.g., declaration attributes, type attributes, and IB attributes, then we could could break down the attribute grammar accordingly.

 Infix Attributes
 ~~~~~~~~~~~~~~~~